oguzsimsekk/person-data-kafka-streaming/README.md

 Normalization could be applied as the invalid/incorrect data has been produced.

 To see the effect of streaming and window calculations;
+    Set the 'startingOffsets' option as 'latest' for the readstream in consumer.py and run it.
     While the consumer console is running, try to run producer again.
     The batch/window calculations will appear as producer runs.
 ```